demisto/content/Packs/Core/Playbooks/playbook-Uncommon_creation_or_access_operation_of_sensitive_shadow_copy_by_a_high_risk_process_README.md

   - Check if the process image path is common
 - If CGO is signed:
   - Check process image name
-  - Check intiating process image name
+  - Check initiating process image name
   - Check if username is SYSTEM
   - Check if host is a server
   - Check for previous similar alerts